smartmachine/dropwizard-couchbase/README.md

 * io.dropwizard dropwizard-core 0.8.0-rc2 (provided)
 * com.couchbase.client couchbase-client 1.4.6 (compile time)

+If you are looking for the latest version compatible with dropwizard 0.7.x, it can be found [here](https://www.google.com).

 At the moment dropwizard-couchbase is compiled against JDK 8 because I love lambdas.

 ## Quickstart